bluekvirus/osgi-starterkit/README.md

 **Tip**: By our default workspace setup, you don't need to worry about using bnd to pull project dependencies.
 It is there, but only worth using if the whole purpose of your workspace is to combine 3rd party bundles in sub projects.

-**Tip**: Shared dependency is better for our bnd workspace setup since all of the sub projects dependency (for compiling) can be controlled in a centralized way.
-It helps align the deployed library bundles in the final OSGI runtime as well.

 ### Scaffolding a new bundle project
 run `./new.sh <name>` to create a new bnd project to produce OSGI bundles (e.g Contract APIs jar and an implementation Provider jar).
-After getting the project folder (should contain 1 `/src` folder), under IntelliJ IDEA go to **Project Structure** --> **Modules** --> **+** --> **Import Module** --> select the folder under `/subprojects/<name>` --> **Create module from existing source**.
-The sub project should appear in your **1:Project** tab in the IDE.

-You need to change the compile output path of the newly added Module project to point to its own `/bin` and `/bin_test` folder which were already created by bnd.
-This lets the IDE to compile sub project Java code and put bytecode into `/bin` folder for bnd to pack into bundles according to `*.bnd` files later.
 By default, the bnd build tool doesn't concern compiling Java code, it only pulls compiled packages out of the bnd project `/bin`, the 3rd party jars (`-classpath:`) and the bnd repos (`-buildpath:`) and put them into the final bundle jar.

 **Tip**: After changing the compile output paths.
 You can turn on the auto-compile feature of the **IntelliJ IDEA** IDE through **Configure** --> **Preferences** --> **Build,Execution,Deployment** --> **Compiler** --> tick **Build project automatically**.